MobinaPoulaei/PyTorch/GRU with PyTorch/README.md

 - Calculating the loss between predictions and actual values.
 - Backward pass: updating the model parameters to minimize the loss.
 - Evaluating the model on a validation set to monitor its performance.

-**Evaluating the Model**

-After training, the notebook demonstrates how to evaluate the model's performance using various metrics and visualizations.
-This includes plotting the training and validation loss over epochs, and other relevant metrics to assess the model's accuracy and generalization.